Maxar-Corp/transform-ol-ts/README.md

 ## @maxar/transform-ol

-Helpers and custom GeoTIFF source for use with OpenLayer 9.x.
-Not currently supported for OpenLayers 10.0.0
+Helpers and custom GeoTIFF source for use with OpenLayers 10.9.0+.

+See [DEVELOPER_GUIDE.md](./DEVELOPER_GUIDE.md) for usage examples and an API reference.

 Language level
 * ES6